 There continue to be more and more mobile devices used to search and browse the internet.
-Rather than traditional laptop or office computer, many people have purchased smartphones and tablets and generally seem to prefer the ease of using them instead.
+Rather than traditional laptops or office computers, many people now use smartphones and tablets to browse and generally seem to prefer the ease of use.
 The age of mobile web access seems to be here to stay and it only grows more popular as time goes on.

 But what about email?
 Do the same principles apply?